-CFE Tax Advisers Europe welcomes the Court's decision in Hornbach as an important clarification of the conditional compatibility of arm's length-based domestic transfer pricing legislation with the freedom of establishment.
-Hornbach follows and confirms the previous doctrine formulated in the SGI judgment and did not adopt the Advocate General's approach that would have denied comparability of domestic and cross-border situations in transfer pricing cases and, hence, preventing scrutiny of domestic transfer pricing legislation under the fundamental freedoms.
+CFE Tax Advisers Europe welcomes the Court's decision in Hornbach-Baumarkt (Case C-382/16) (Hornbach)1 as an important clarification of the conditional compatibility of arm's length-based domestic transfer pricing legislation with the freedom of establishment.
+Hornbach follows and confirms the previous doctrine formulated in SGI (Case C-311/08).2 It did not adopt the Advocate General's approach, which would have denied comparability of domestic and cross-border situations in transfer pricing cases and, hence, prevent scrutiny of domestic transfer pricing legislation under the fundamental freedoms.

-CFE Tax Advisers Europe welcomes the requirement that Member States have to grant taxpayers the opportunity to provide evidence "of any commercial justification" for non-arm's length transactions, so that denial of that opportunity through automatic transfer pricing adjustments would render these incompatible with EU Law.
-In that context it is further welcomed that "commercial justifications" may include "economic reasons resulting from its position as a shareholder of the non-resident company".
-At least in cases of non-arm's length transactions such as interest-free loans or gratuitous guarantees that are aimed at replacing equity, the Hornbach judgment clearly suggests that such a shareholder interest in the financial success of the foreign subsidiary may serve as such justification.
+CFE Tax Advisers Europe welcomes the requirement that Member States have to grant taxpayers the opportunity to provide evidence "of any commercial justification" for non-arm's length transactions, with the result that a denial of that opportunity through automatic transfer pricing adjustments would render these incompatible with EU Law.
+In that context, it is further welcomed that "commercial justifications" may include "economic reasons resulting from its position as a shareholder of the non-resident company".
+The Hornbach decision, at least in cases of non-arm's length transactions, such as interest-free loans or gratuitous guarantees aimed at replacing equity, clearly suggests that such a shareholder interest in the financial